C# Vs C++: Difference Between C# and C++

 Programming Paradigms Supports procedural, object-oriented, and generic programming Primarily object-oriented (also supports functional aspects)

-System Resource Control Fine-grained control over system resources and hardware Limited direct system access due to a managed environment
+System Resource Control Fine-grained control over system resources and hardware Limited direct system access due to managed environment

 Performance High performance and low-level hardware access Slightly slower due to runtime overhead and abstraction